yecall/gyee/consensus/README.md

 # Consensus

-The core consensus package will open source after finished
+The core consensus package will be open sourced after finished